d2l-ai/d2l-en/chapter_linear-networks/synthetic-regression-data.md

 The built-in iterators implemented in a deep learning framework are considerably more efficient and they can deal with sources such as data stored in files, data received via a stream, or data generated/processed on the fly.
+Next let's try to implement the same function using built-in iterators.

 ## Concise Implementation of Loading Data

-To start, we generate the same dataset as in :numref:`sec_linear_scratch`.
-Rather than writing our own iterator, we can [**call the existing API in a framework to read data.**]
+Rather than writing our own iterator, we can [**call the existing API in a framework to load data.**] We first create a dataset with `X` and `y`, then specify the `batch_size`, and let the data loader to shuffle examples.
-We pass `features` and `labels` as arguments and specify `batch_size` when instantiating a data iterator object.
-The boolean value `is_train`
-indicates whether or not
-we want the data iterator object to shuffle the data on each epoch (pass through the dataset).

 ```{.python .input}
 @d2l.add_to_class(SyntheticRegressionData)  #@save